 Malagisi was most recently the Editor in Chief of the Conservative Book Club (Salem Media Group) and Host of the Conservative Book Club Podcast (powered by the Ricochet Audio Network) where he interviewed hundreds of authors and public leaders.
 He also had a weekly reoccurring segment on The Mike Gallagher Radio Show analyzing books, movies, culture, and politics.

-Previously, he was the CPAC Director & Director of External Relations at the American Conservative Union, the Director of Political & New Media Training at The Leadership Institute, Education Director of Conservatism 101, worked at the International Republican Institute, and has served in coalition leadership positions on five U.S. presidential campaigns.
-For seven years, he was an Adjunct Professor at American University teaching History of the Conservative Movement.
+Previously, he was the CPAC Director & Director of External Relations for the American Conservative Union, the Director of Political & New Media Training at The Leadership Institute, Education Director of Conservatism 101, an Adjunct Instructor at American University teaching History of the Conservative Movement and Campaigns & Political Activism, was President of the Young Conservatives Coalition which originally launched the annual Buckley Awards and Reaganpalooza events, worked on Middle East & N. Africa development initiatives at the International Republican Institute, and served in leadership positions on five US presidential campaigns.

-He received his M.P.A. from the Maxwell School of Citizenship & Public Affairs at Syracuse University and a dual B.A. from American University.
-He’s also completed fellowships with National Review, The Claremont Institute (Lincoln), Montpelier Foundation (Madison), Foreign Policy Initiative, Hertog Foundation, and Liberty Fund.
+Malagisi received his Masters in Public Administration (M.P.A.) from the Maxwell School of Citizenship & Public Affairs at Syracuse University, and received a dual B.A. in Political Science and Communications from American University.
+He’s also completed fellowships with the Claremont Institute, Hillsdale College, Liberty Fund, National Review Institute, Montpelier Foundation, and Hertog Foundation.